plusdude/array-generics/README.md

 # About
-Implementation of standard Array methods (introduced in ECMAScript 5th edition) and shorthand generics (JavaScript 1.8.5)
+Implementation of standard Array methods (introduced in ECMAScript 5th edition) and shorthand generics (JavaScript 1.8.5) Works in all browsers that supports JavaScript 1.2

 ## Examples
 ```javascript